DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 ## Step 3: Install Prerequisite Software

-Note: This guide follows the DevOps best practice of left-shifting feedback on mistakes and surfacing errors as early in the process as possible.
+**NOTE:** This guide follows the DevOps best practice of left-shifting feedback on mistakes and surfacing errors as early in the process as possible.
 This is done by leveraging tests and verification commands.

-1. Install Git
+1. Install Git.

     ```shell
     sudo apt install git -y